Is It Better To Work Standing Or Sitting?

 More importantly, standing and moving around frequently keeps your metabolism firing, helping you burn fat and calories more effectively.
 This can aid weight loss, but more importantly help to stop you putting on weight.

 Coupled with a healthy lifestyle and regular exercise, this can help stave off heart problems, diabetes, high blood pressure … the list goes on and on.
 Standing desks also allow you to benefit from all the brain-boosting qualities that standing can bring, without undue fatigue, or aches and pains associated with spending the entire day on your feet.

 So really, the question to ask is not whether either sitting or standing at work is better.
 By alternating between the two, we can get all the benefits, whilst greatly minimising the impact of any downsides.
-If you’ve not yet joined the sit stand revolution, why not check out these standing desks and find your perfect sit stand balance to enjoy a healthier and more productive worklife.
+If you’ve not yet joined the sit stand revolution, why not check out these standing desks and find your perfect sit stand balance.
+The pros of a sit stand desk will definitely let you enjoy a healthier and more productive worklife.

 The Health Benefits of Standing DesksIn our increasingly digital world, the threat of a sedentary lifestyle looms large.
 Extended hours of sitting, often in sub-optimal ergonomic conditions, have led to a plethora of health issues,...

 The Best Standing Desks You Can Buy In AustraliaBy now, we've all heard the health and productivity benefits of a standing desk and adopting a sit stand work-style.
 And with more of us working from home than ever, now is the perfect...

 Must-Have Kids Desk AccessoriesWhether you have a new elementary school student or one who's almost ready to graduate from high school, it's never too late to add to their desk supplies.
 Keep your kids organized and motivated with...